 Condition - Internal controls over property accountability were inadequate or nonexistent for capital assets.
 The District has no written policies or procedures on recording, adjusting, or inventorying capital assets.
+This condition was also reported in 2019, 2020, and 2021.

 Cause - There are no written policies or procedures for the recording, maintenance, and safeguarding of capital assets.